Las Vegas Brain/Head Injury Attorneys

 - Numbness/weakness in toes and/or fingers

 These symptoms can hamper a person’s ability to conduct work-related activities or be involved in daily activities with friends and loved ones.

 As the name suggests, severe traumatic brain injuries have the greatest and most dire impacts on a victim’s health and lifestyle, and they inevitably affect loved ones and close colleagues.
 It is difficult to conduct day-to-day activities while suffering from severe TBI, and medical treatment can be intensive.
 Long-term rehabilitation is often needed.

 Some common causes of severe traumatic brain injuries include contact sports, violent crime, major vehicle accidents, motorcycle accidents, slip and fall accidents, and work accidents.

 Unfortunately, while traumatic brain injuries are quite common, medical research still lags behind in this field.
 Many brain injury patients have complex and often variable conditions, and it can be difficult for them to express the changes they experience after a severe brain injury.
 Beyond just the physical and cognitive problems, there is also a lot of emotional turmoil involved with a brain injury as a victim has to cope with a new, often confusing state of mind and they can often no longer conduct activities to the same degree as before the injury.

 A full recovery is possible in some cases, but many sufferers of severe traumatic brain injury have to cope with symptoms in the long-term, possibly even for a lifetime.
 In the worst cases, a severe brain injury may lead to permanent disability or even wrongful death.

-Because of the complex nature of personal injury law in Nevada, it’s critical that you explore your legal options and potentially file for damages as soon as possible.
-Our state law limits the amount of time after an incident that a victim can file for damages and claim compensation.
+Because of the complex nature of brain/head injury law in Nevada, it’s critical that you explore your legal options and potentially file for damages as soon as possible.
+Our state law limits the amount of time after an accident that a victim can file for damages and claim compensation.
 Contact us today to assess your individual case in a timely manner.